FIWARE/catalogue/data-spaces/README.md

 that have to be enforced during data space operation like, for example, compliance with GDPR (General Data Protection Regulation) or the 2nd Payment Services Directive (PSD2) in the finance sector.
 They may also comprise the definition of tools that operators of cloud infrastructures or global services supporting data spaces must implement, enabling auditing of certain processes or the adoption of cyber-security practices.
-Last but not least, organizational agreements establish the governance bodies (very much like ICANN for the Internet).
+In addition, organizational agreements establish the governance bodies (very much like ICANN for the Internet).
 They deal with the identification of concrete specifications that products implementing technology building blocks in a data space should comply with, as well as the business and operational agreements to be adopted.
 The complete taxonomy of building blocks required for creating data